File Format IO

 Performance Notes

-• Legacy GDAL formats should not masquerade as native; the extra explicit fallback event is part of the performance contract because it exposes work that still bypasses the GPU-oriented stack.
+• Legacy GDAL formats should not masquerade as native; explicit fallback events expose work that still bypasses the GPU-oriented stack.

 Current Behavior